 Spring is the perfect time to grow some vegetables or flowers, so buy some cheap seeds and get planting!
 My two love growing things and it saves us a fortune in the summer when we can eat our own veg.
 You don’t need a vegetable patch or tons of room, a pot with a cane is a great place to grow green beans or tomatoes.

-7. Go Lambing
+7. Go lambing

 So many farms offer free, or cheap, lambing experiences over the Easter holidays – they usually pop up on Facebook every year.
 See what is available in your local area and enjoy a magical, free day out.
 Just make sure you wear your welly-boots!

-10. Think Ahead
+9. Think Ahead

 If you love daffodils in your garden, or on your table at Easter time, you’ll need to think about it towards the end of the year.
 Bulbs need to be planted between October and December ready to appear in the Spring, so set a reminder on your phone and next Easter you won’t need to buy any flowers!
-And, once the bulbs are in, they will come back year after year – that’s a great investment!
+And, once the bulbs are in, they’ll come back year after year – that’s a great investment!